istraka/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

    - Under *Configuration* section add routing rules to access the ports 8080 and 9990 of your RHEL VM.

-   - Once the Application Gateway is created with the required configurations, go to the Application Gateway overview page and copy the public IP of the Application Gateway.
+   - Once the Application Gateway is created with the required configurations, go to the Application Gateway overview page and copy the Public IP of the Application Gateway.

    - To view the JBoss-EAP on Azure web page, open a web browser and go to *http://<PUBLIC_IP_AppGateway>:8080/JBoss-EAP_on_Azure/* and you should see the application running.